Venice Biennale 2012

 Concept & Design: Norman Foster with Ivorypress team

-Production: Elena Ochoa Foster and Antonio Sanz (Ivorypress), Katy Harris and Matthew Foreman (Foster + Partners)
+Production: Elena Ochoa Foster and Antonio Sanz (Ivorypress), Katy Harris and Matthew Foreman (Foster and Partners)

 Film Director & Editor: Carlos Carcas